-Helping Our Children Shine
+Helping Your Children Shine Their Light

 by Kathy Slattengren, M. Ed., Priceless Parenting (sign up for monthly parenting newsletter and receive 20+ printable charts for kids and parents)